4 Tips for Better Remote Depositions | Zoom Deposition Tips for Attorneys

 • A less reliable final video record

 In a Zoom deposition, clear communication is critical.
-If testimony is hard to hear or see, the
+If testimony is hard to hear or see, the usefulness of the deposition can drop quickly.

 Best practices for a reliable connection